 It is also informative to analyse the model validation error in the absence of CD deviations (i.e. the offset of the error profiles).
-Because deconvolution-based model validation always assumes negligible non-SS signals in the CD spectrum, the offset for V1-V3 is expected to be zero.
+Because deconvolutionbased model validation always assumes negligible non-SS signals in the CD spectrum, the offset for V1 to V3 is expected to be zero.
 This is indeed the case for V2, whereas for V1, an average 1.8% deviation is introduced due convergence problems.
 For V3, re-scaling the CD spectrum to match the predicted spectra of incorrect models introduces an even larger offset of 7%.
-The prediction-based model validation methods assume an average (non-zero) CD deviation, which should lead to a negative offset in their profiles.
+The prediction-based model validation methods assume an average (nonzero) CD deviation, which should lead to a negative offset in their profiles.
 This is indeed observed for V5 (-2%), but not for method V4, for which the offset was 14%.
 The most likely explanation for this large positive offset is an incorrect sensitivity parameter, which for V4 was determined by calibration using estimated SS deviations of the SP175 reference set.
-We note that these estimated deviations were determined by a modified version of method V3 (see "Experimental errors"), which, at typical CD deviations (30%) overestimates the model errors by approximately 15%.
+We note that these estimated deviations were determined by a modified version of method V3 (see Section 3.2), which, at typical CD deviations (30%) overestimates the model errors by approximately 15%.
 The propagation of this error to V4 through its sensitivity parameter would explain the observed offset as well as the large difference between the sensitivity parameters of V4 and V5.

-We assess the effect of scaling errors in reference CD spectra in Fig. 6b, which shows error profiles for the S+ subset of synthetic spectra.
+We assess the effect of scaling errors in reference CD spectra in Fig. 6B, which shows error profiles for the S+ subset of synthetic spectra.
 These error profiles have the same offsets but different increase compared to the profiles for non-SS contributions.
-For V1, which does not re-scale the validation spectrum, model validation errors increase almost linearly with scaling errors, whereas $\Delta\Delta SS_k$ remains nearly constant for V2-V5.
-This trend strongly suggests that rescaling the reference spectrum indeed eliminates the effects of scaling errors during model validation.
+For V1, which does not re-scale the validation spectrum, model validation errors increase almost linearly with scaling errors, whereas $\Delta\Delta SS_k$ remains nearly constant for V2 to V5.
+This trend strongly suggests that re-scaling the reference spectrum indeed eliminates the effects of scaling errors during model validation.

-To provide an overall measure of accuracy for the studied validation methods, we also computed the mean and SD of all obtained model validation errors ( $\Delta\Delta$ SS, "Model validation accuracy").
-As Table 3 shows, method V5 predicts the error of synthetic models with the highest accuracy with $\Delta\Delta$ SS = 3.3%, followed by the three deconvolution-based methods V2, V3, and V1 with 11.5, 11.7, and 14.4%, respectively, whereas the lowest accuracy is achieved by method V4 ( $\Delta\Delta$ SS = 24.5%).
-Note, that the individual model validation errors vary greatly between the model/spectrum pairs for most methods, as shown by their considerable

-5-15% standard deviations from the average $\Delta\Delta$ SS.
-This variation can mainly be attributed to the uncertainty caused by the non-additive summation of errors from CD and SS
+To provide an overall measure of accuracy for the studied validation methods, we also computed the mean and SD of all obtained model validation errors ( $\Delta\Delta SS$ , Section 2.5).
+As Table 3 shows, method V5 predicts the error of synthetic models with the highest accuracy with $\Delta\Delta SS = 3.3\%$ , followed by the three deconvolution-based methods V2, V3, and V1 with 11.5%, 11.7%, and 14.4%, respectively, whereas the lowest accuracy is achieved by method V4 ( $\Delta\Delta SS = 24.5\%$ ).
+Note, that the individual model validation errors vary greatly between the model/spectrum pairs for most methods, as shown by their considerable 5-15% standard deviations from the average $\Delta\Delta SS$ .
+This variation can mainly be attributed to the uncertainty caused by the nonadditive summation of errors from CD and SS deviations, which increases with the CD deviations of the validation spectrum.